tinvernizzi/loyaltyTest/README.md

 - Front-end is broken when backend is offline.
 Should have a place holder instead.
 - Backend does not have tests.
 - Backend does not have proper error handling.
+- Import semantic-ui via npm and not locally
 - And many more.